-So, why might it be difficult to escape to escape the impression that insurers may have it in for you when trying to find insurance for your caravan?
-For the answer, it might be helpful to look at the kind of things insurers typically take into account when assessing risk:
+Why, then, is it difficult to escape the impression that insurers may have it in for you when trying to find insurance for your caravan once you’ve reached a certain age?
+For the answer, it might be helpful to look at the kind of things insurers are typically keen to consider when assessing risk:

 - the make and model of your caravan – and, critically, its value;